laurentiu-miu/emailvalidator/README.md

 2. Create an entity Person that contains name, email, phone.
 3. Create REST endpoints to address CRUD operations for the entity Person.
 4. All newly added persons must have email & phone validated (using external API validator):
-- if the phone or email is not valid the persone must not be addded.
+- if the phone or email is not valid the person must not be added.
 - all modifications on email & phone must be validated in order to be updated
 5. Schedule a job to publish to log total number of persons every 5 minutes
 6. Use spring async(with sleep 5 sec) to send invalid phones and emails to log